fishan/myers-core-diff/README.md

     ✔ should correctly handle a simple block swap
     ✔ should correctly handle a complete replacement
     ✔ should correctly handle a block move operation

-  Direct Test: _findMiddleSnake
-    ✔ should find a snake in a large, complete replacement scenario

-  Direct Test: _guidedCalculateDiff
-    ✔ should handle huge additions
-    ✔ should handle huge deletions
-    ✔ should handle a chaotic mix of small changes in a large string

-  Direct Test: calculateDiff
-    ✔ should handle simple insertion
-    ✔ should handle simple deletion
-    ✔ should handle simple substitution
-    ✔ should handle empty old string
-    ✔ should handle empty new string
-    ✔ should handle identical strings
-    ✔ should handle reversed string

   MyersDiff Functional Tests (Patch Correctness)
     ✔ should handle simple addition